 6. Consider using a travel agent

-I had some funny surprises with people who were not that professional.
+I had some fun surprises with people who were not that professional.
 One took my booking without asking for the dates.
-Another one said she made my reservation, but I had to get there early otherwise they would give it to someone else.
+Another one said she took note of my booking, but I had to get there early or they would give it to someone else.
 Although you’d have to pay a fee, you may want to save your time and reduce your worries by asking a travel agent to help.
 That’s what we did for our accommodation on Lifou and Ouvea.
 We felt it was safer to have a written receipt and someone to talk to if we had an issue with the booking.
-We were a group of six so finding a Plan B would have been challenging.
+We were a group of six, so finding a Plan B at the last minute would have been challenging.

-It is stressful during the trip organisation, but once there we mostly had good surprises only.
+It is stressful during the trip, but we mostly had good surprises once there.
 The only issue we actually had was with our car rental on Ouvea Island.
-We specifically asked to hire a vehicle for six people and were told this was all good.
-Unfortunately, the travel agent wouldn’t book our car rental on Ouvea so we had no written confirmation.
-A beautiful car was there waiting for us at the airport when we arrived, but it was for five people only.
+We specifically asked to hire a vehicle for six people and were told it was possible.
+Unfortunately, the travel agent couldn’t book our car rental on Ouvea, so we had no written confirmation.
+A beautiful car was waiting for us at the airport when we arrived, but it was for five people only.
 Well, they said the boot was big enough for the sixth person!

 7. Choose the right season to visit New Caledonia

 We travelled to New Caledonia from Christmas to the beginning of the year.
-We did not have the choice as I had to take compulsory leave during the festive season.
-You will have a better experience if you can avoid the Christmas holiday season.
+I had to take compulsory leave during the festive season so our dates weren’t flexible.
+You will have a better experience if you avoid the Christmas holiday season.